varya/ds-breakfast-01-2021/index.md

 </style>

 <!--

-Now, let's define once again what design systems are.

-In the context of React as technology, ecosystem and community, design systems are often mentioned as high-level component libraries.
-This is indeed a huge aspect of them but a solid design system is never only a library.

-Of course, many companies start from library and later have a very strong technical aspect of that.
-But sooner or later we find out that design system is much more.

 As it is yet evolving concept, our understanding of it is changing, so there is no definition.
 But speaking from experience, I would say that a design system is